Crown Prosecution Service: Charging decisions

-The Crown Prosecution Service is responsible for charging suspects with felonies (e.g. murder, rape) and all other criminal offences that lay beyond the prosecutorial authority of the police.
-Police forces can charge suspects with misdemeanours (e.g. common assault, criminal damage with a low value) but cannot charge suspects with felonies without authorisation from a crown prosecutor (except in certain emergency situations).
+The Crown Prosecution Service is responsible for charging suspects with indictable offences (e.g. murder, rape) and all other criminal offences that lay beyond the prosecutorial authority of the police.
+Police forces can charge suspects with less serious summary offences (e.g. common assault, criminal damage with a low value) but cannot charge suspects with indictable offences without authorisation from a crown prosecutor (except in certain emergency situations).